THE GREEN NEW DEAL:

 1. Revoke corporate personhood by amending our Constitution to make clear that corporations are not persons and money is not speech.
-Those rights belong to living, breathing human beings – not to business entities controlled by the wealthy.
+Those rights belong to a living, breathing human being – not to business entities controlled by the wealthy.

 2. Protect our right to vote by supporting Rep. Jesse Jackson, Jr.’s proposed “Right to Vote Amendment,” to clarify to the Supreme Court that yes, we do have a constitutional right to vote.

 3. Enact the Voter Bill of Rights that will:

 - guarantee us a voter-marked paper ballot for all voting;

 - require that all votes are counted before election results are released;

 - replace partisan oversight of elections with non-partisan election commissions;